More work and income in northern Afghanistan

 Title: Sustainable economic development and employment promotion in Afghanistan (SEDEP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Sustainable productive employment and income opportunities have been created for both men and women in all economically active population groups in the six northern provinces of Badakhshan, Baghlan, Balkh, Kunduz, Samangan and Takhar.
+Sustainable productive employment and income opportunities have been created for economically active men and women in the six northern provinces of Badakhsan, Baghlan, Balkh, Kunduz, Samangan and Takhar.

-By improving the dialogue between public and private sector decision-makers the aim is to overcome obstacles in developing individual value chains.
-The enhanced communication between the two will increase the visibility and legitimacy of the Afghan state and strengthen the trust between individual members of the value chains.
-In all activities, there is a particular focus on the specific needs of women.
+Close interaction between public and private sector decision-makers along the value chain increases the visibility and legitimacy of the Afghan state and strengthens mutual trust among those involved.
+In all activities, there is a particular focus on the interests and concerns of women.

 Together with its partners, the project rehabilitates or sets up rural micro-infrastructure such as irrigation and storage systems.
 Where necessary, the people and the municipal authorities are taught to operate these facilities themselves.

 In 2017, the project began implementing the Returning to New Opportunities programme in Afghanistan.
 By integrating people into local training and employment programmes, the programme offers returnees, refugees, internally displaced persons and disadvantaged local groups better opportunities for a fresh start.
 To this end, the project is working with both domestic and international non-governmental organisations, primarily in rural regions.